-The vast scale of possible tyranny is the result of the modern development of communications, under which heading we include control of publicity through Press and wireless - a situation epitomised in the phrase "control of finance and control of news are concentric".
+'The vast scale of possible tyranny is the result of the modern development of communications, under which heading we include control of publicity through Press and wireless-a situation epitomised in the phrase 'control of finance and control of News are concentric'.
 Not only communications, however, but power is on a world scale, as can easily be grasped by considering the possibilities open to a squadron equipped with H bombs or, as far as popular credence is concerned, an orbiting satellite capable of ejecting a devastating missile at any selected area or point of the globe.

-In this connection it is of some interest to note that President Kennedy has stated that the agreement of the U.S.S.R. to co-operate with the U.S.A. in exploring the problems of outer space may well be a turning point in history (vide infra).
+'In this connection it is of some interest to note that President Kennedy has stated that the agreement of the U.S.S.R. to co-operate with the U.S.A. in exploring the problems of outer space may well be a turning-point in history (vide infra).

-Douglas has defined Social Credit more than once.

-The first time he defined it as "the policy of a philosophy".
+'Douglas has defined Social Credit more than once.
+The first time he defined it as 'the policy of a philosophy'.
 This definition, which at first sight conveys little, is of tremendous importance.

-A policy is a course of action designed to secure a particular result.
+'A policy is a course of action designed to secure a particular result.
 Now Douglas has never claimed that Social Credit is something wholly new; and, in fact, Social Credit bears to the present world situation the same relation as a new strategy bears to an old battle.
-In this case, the tyrant, and the will-to-freedom of the individual.
-The philosophy, of which

-Social Credit is the policy, includes belief in the self-development and self-determination of the individual man.
+In this case, the battle is the battle between the will-to-dominate of the tyrant, and the will-to-freedom of the individual.
+The philosophy, of which Social Credit is the policy, includes belief in the self-development and self-determination of the individual man.
 It is exactly opposed to the philosophy of collectivism, of which Socialism is the policy.

-The will-to-dominate leads to the organisations of mankind into ever larger and fewer units.
-We call it collectivism, or totalitarianism, or Socialism.
-One of its expressions is Internationalism.
-Douglas has expressed the situation beautifully:
+'The will-to-dominate leads to the organisation of mankind into ever larger and fewer units.